jaycrell/portfolio/PC_3.md

   </td>
  </tr>
  <tr>
-  <td> Note: I didn't include the text in this version because it got pretty long, but it's the tame text as in my final project </td>
 </table>
+<p><b> Note: </b>I didn't include the text in this version because it got pretty long, but it's the tame text as in my final project </p>

+<h6> Thank you for taking the time to look at my final project!
+I hope you found it interesting. </h6>

 <a href="#header"> Back to Top </a>
 <h3> All set?
 Let's <a href= "/portfolio">go home</a>! </h3>